Haris-Ali007/Graph-algorithms/README.md

 ## Breadth First Search

 The BFS algorithm is an iterative algorithm that traverses the graph breadth-first, visiting all the nodes at a given depth before moving on to the next level.
+In this way, BFS can be used to find the shortest path between any two nodes of an unweighted graph.
 In this project, the BFS algorithm is implemented in the `bfs.py` file using a queue to keep track of the nodes to be visited.

 ## Examples and Demos

-To see the DFS and BFS algorithms in action, you can run the `examples.py` file.
-This file contains examples of how to create a graph and use the DFS and BFS algorithms to find paths between nodes.

-## Contribution Guidelines

-If you'd like to contribute to this project, please fork the repository and create a new branch for your changes.
-Once you've made your changes, create a pull request to have your changes reviewed and merged into the main branch.

-## License

-This project is released under the MIT License.
-See the `LICENSE` file for more information.